Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/send.md

 # Send

-You can send tokens to other Terra wallets using the **Send** feature of Terra Station.
-If this is your first time using Terra Station, follow the [Terra Station tutorial](download/terra-station-desktop.md).
+You can send tokens to other Daodiseo wallets using the **Send** feature of Daodiseo Station.
+If this is your first time using Daodiseo Station, follow the [Daodiseo Station tutorial](download/daodiseo-station-desktop.md).

-1. Open Terra Station and connect to your wallet.
+1. Open Daodiseo Station and connect to your wallet.

 2. Click **Wallet** in the navigation bar.